Actindo-AG/Documentation/PIM/UserInterface/02a_Products.md

   Assigned attribute set.

 - ![Eye](/Assets/Icons/Eye01.png "[Eye]") (Eye)
-  Click this button to display ????.
   The button is only displayed, when you hover over a product in the list.

   [comment]: <> (what should be displayed? loading never ends...)

 - ![Delete](/Assets/Icons/Trash01.png "[Delete]") (Delete)